Submodular Function Maximization via the Multilinear Relaxation and Contention Resolution Schemes: Contention resolution schemes

 \subsection{Contention resolution for knapsacks}

 Here we sketch a contention resolution scheme for knapsack constraints.
-This essentially follows from known techniques; we remark that Kulik, Shachnai and Tamir \cite{KulikST10} showed how to round a fractional solution to the problem $\max \{ F(\bx): \bx \in P \}$ for any constant number of knapsack constraints and any non-negative submodular function, while losing a $(1-\eps)$ factor for an arbitrarily small $\eps>0$.
+This essentially follows from known techniques; we remark that Kulik, Shachnai and Tamir~\cite{KulikST10,KulikST13} showed how to round a fractional solution to the problem $\max \{ F(\bx): \bx \in P \}$ for any constant number of knapsack constraints and any non-negative submodular function, while losing a $(1-\eps)$ factor for an arbitrarily small $\eps>0$.
 Our goal is to show that these techniques can be implemented in a black-box fashion and integrated in our framework.
-We prove the following lemma.